JasselD/JasselNotes/Y2S2/ENEL611/Switching Concepts/Cut-Through.md

 Rapid Frame Switching
 - The switch begins forwarding immediately after reading the destination MAC address and finding the corresponding port in the MAC address table
 - Faster forwarding speed compared to Store-and-Forward
-- Prioritizes speed over er
+- Prioritizes speed over error detection